Privacy Policy

 - Ensuring business and service continuity and availability.

-- Ensuring that our Assets and Services comply with ENS High Level measures for the dimensions of Confidentiality, Integrity, Availability, Authenticity and Traceability.
+- Ensuring that our Assets and Services comply with ENS HIGH Level measures for the dimensions of Confidentiality, Integrity, Availability, Authenticity and Traceability.

-- Organisation and implementation of security process.
+- Organization and implementation of the security process.

 - Risk analysis and management.

-- Staff management.
+- Personnel management.

 - Professionalism.

-- Authorisation and access control.
+- Authorization and access control.

 - Protection of facilities.